 - Do not even handle a dead snake – Reflex actions could still lead to a bite

-- Do not put your hand in areas where you cannot see like holes in the ground or rock crevices
+- Refrain from putting your hand in areas where you cannot see like holes in the ground or rock crevices

 - Do not walk barefoot, especially at night in areas where poisonous snakes are common